 Of course, if you do a mostly vegetarian diet like I do, you can always add more beans or grains in place of a meat option.
 To get a “making salad in a jar 101” lesson, this is a great post to start with.

 Some people suggest that you should keep more perishable items (like meat, cheese, soft vegetables (like avocado) and fruit) out of the jar and add them to the top that day instead, but I also saw that a lot of people said they didn’t have a problem when they put them in at the beginning of the week.

 Coating the soft fruits and veggies in a little lemon or lime juice first and packing the jar as tightly as you can helps them keep fresh all five days.
 Now that you’ve got the basics under your belt, here are the five salads that I liked the most!

 I am a big fan of Mexican food, and we make a lot of tacos and burrito bowl type dishes at our house.
 I can already tell this black bean and corn salad will be a pretty popular one for us, and I think next time I’ll even add some rice or quinoa to the top to make it extra filling, yum!

-I love the mix of the mango, black beans, avocado, and quinoa in this salad.
-It’s nice to have a bit of sweet in a savory salad and the mango gives it a bit of a tropical feel.
 I did run across a few salads like this one where they suggest making only three days’ worth because of the shelf life of certain ingredients (so you would have to make that one twice that week), but hey, making lunch twice is still better than five times if you ask me!

 In the summer, I can’t get enough of making Caprese salads with the tomatoes and basil we grow on the back porch.
 Add a little fresh basil into this tomato and mozzarella salad and you’ll feel like it’s summer again!